 Meet Jonathon Coon.
 He was sixteen when he needed an after school job.
-His father was one of the contact people for Creative Dining Services at John Brown University in Siloam Springs, Arkansas.
+His father was one of the contact people for Creative Dining Services at one of our university clients in Arkansas.
 He found out through the director that they needed help in the dish room.
 Soon after, Jonathon was washing all the dirty pots and pans.

 He started as a dish washer but quickly moved to prep cook, line cook, and now sous chef.
 Jonathon feels like his dish room experience has helped him become a successful chef.

 “Because I started in the dish room, I understood what it felt like to be one of the most under value people in the kitchen.
 From then on, I aimed to appreciate everyone on the kitchen team because not that long ago I was in the dish room washing dishes every shift.
 I know each person’s role and how hard they can be in the kitchen because I was in their shoes at some point in the last few years.”